eBUS/ttyebus/README.md

     > cd ~
     > git clone https://github.com/ebus/ttyebus.git

-* Build the ttyebus
+* Build the ttyebus module
     > cd ~/ttyebus
     > make

-    On success, you should find a file "ttyebus_module.ko" in your working directory.
+    On success, you should find a file "ttyebus.ko" in your working directory.
-* Copy the ttyebus module to its target directory
+* Install the ttyebus module.
+This includes copying the module file to its target directory, inserting the module at the kernel and registering the module for autostart at boot time.
-    > sudo mkdir /lib/modules/$(uname -r)/kernel/drivers/ttyebus
-    > sudo cp ttyebus_module.ko /lib/modules/$(uname -r)/kernel/drivers/ttyebus
-* Insert the module to the kernel
-    > sudo insmod /lib/modules/$(uname -r)/kernel/drivers/ttyebus/ttyebus_module.ko
-* Create the list of dependencies
-    > sudo depmod -a
-* Load the module
-    > sudo modprobe ttyebus_module
-* For autostart of the module, append a line "ttyebus_module" into "/etc/modules". -i will update the file, $ is regex to match end-of-file, a appends the following text
-    > sudo sed -i '$a ttyebus_module' /etc/modules
+    > sudo make install
 * Reboot.
-Now the module should be loaded and can be shown with
+Now the module should be automatically loaded and can be shown with
     > lsmod
-    > modinfo ttyebus_module
+    > modinfo ttyebus

     and the device "ttyebus" should be listed with
     > ls -l /dev
+* If you want to uninstall the module you can do this with:
+    > sudo make uninstall

 Documentation